Crown College (Minnesota): Campus

-Crown College is situated on a 215 acre campus near the communities of Waconia, Minnetrista and St. Bonifacius.
+Crown College is situated on a 215 acre campus, in Laketown Township, Carver County, near the communities of Waconia, Minnetrista, and St. Bonifacius.
+It is along Parley Lake.

 Prior to occupying its current campus in June 1970, the college had been located within the city of St. Paul and occupied several buildings in the block northeast of the intersection of Englewood Avenue and Albert Street.
 The old campus's Bethany Hall and library/classroom building remain, and part of the site is now occupied by the Friends School of Minnesota.